 Regular cleaning is vital.
 Early and regular treatment is much easier and cheaper than major dental surgery.
 Inflamed gums (gingivitis) and periodontal disease may lead to infection and disease in other internal organs like the heart and kidneys.
 Periodontal disease is irreversible and the end result is tooth loss.
 If dentistry is performed early enough to remove bacterial plaque and good dental hygiene is implemented, periodontal disease can be prevented.

-When we perform dental checks we look at the degree of tartar accumulation and for the presence of gingivitis, periodontal disease and any broken teeth.
+When our vets and vet nurses perform dental checks we look at the degree of tartar accumulation and for the presence of gingivitis, periodontal disease and any broken teeth.
 We then advise you whether or not a dental is required, and what might help to prevent disease in the future.

 What happens if my pet needs dental treatment under anaesthetic?

 Given that we are dealing with the sharp end of dogs and cats, almost all dental procedures require a general anaesthetic.